Dash-Industry-Forum/Guidelines-TimingModel/README.md

-# DASH-IF Interoperability Points
+# DASH-IF Interoperability Requirements

-This repository contains the issue tracker for the DASH-IF Interoperability Points document (all versions).
-Report bugs and proposals as issues.
+This repository contains a subset of DASH-IF implementation guidelines, specifically the "Interoperability requirements" chapter (and dependencies).
+Report bugs and proposals as issues here or in the main guidelines repository.

-Starting with version 5, the document is built from the source code and assets in this repository.
-Submit pull requests to contribute new content or changes to the document.

 See [Document Authoring Kit](https://dashif.org/DocumentAuthoring/) for details on document authoring process.